AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: tip-of-the-day.png

-This dialog displays short tips on how to make the most efficient use of the GNAT Programming Studio.
+This dialog displays short tips on making the most efficient use of the GNAT Programming Studio.
 Click on the :guilabel:`Previous` and :guilabel:`Next` buttons to access all tips or close the dialog by either clicking on the :guilabel:`Close` button or pressing the :kbd:`ESC` key.

 .. index:: preferences; tip of the day

 Disable this dialog by unchecking the :guilabel:`Display Tip of the Day on startup` check box.
-If you want to reenable this dialog, go to the :menuselection:`Edit --> Preferences` dialog.
+To reenable this dialog, go to the :menuselection:`Edit --> Preferences` menu.

 .. index:: menu bar